Installing NVIDIA DOCA-OFED#

 sudo systemctl reboot

-8. Register your new Red Hat Enterprise Linux system to the Customer Portal using Red Hat Subscription-Manager.
+9. Register your new Red Hat Enterprise Linux system to the Customer Portal using Red Hat Subscription-Manager if you have not already done so.

 For more information, refer to How to register and subscribe a RHEL system to the Red Hat Customer Portal using Red Hat Subscription-Manager?.